lamb-chen/website/app/about/about.md

 ello!

-i'm lamb - a second year computer science student at the [university of bristol](https://www.bristol.ac.uk/). creating this blog has been a lot of fun, and realised how daunting it is to work from a clean slate. how DO i want this to look?!
+i'm lamb - a second year computer science student at the [university of bristol](https://www.bristol.ac.uk/). creating this blog has been a lot of fun, and realised how daunting it is to work from a clean slate. still trying to decide how i want this all to look.
 #### currently
-◇ recovering from illness 🤒
 ◇ training for the bristol half marathon
 ◇ studying, studying, studying
 ◇ listening to: